Jota Silva

-João Pedro Ferreira da Silva (born 1 August 1999), known as Jota Silva, is a Portuguese professional footballer who plays as a winger for Turkish Süper Lig club Beşiktaş, on loan from club Nottingham Forest, and the Portugal national team.
+João Pedro Ferreira da Silva (born 1 August 1999), known as Jota Silva, is a Portuguese professional footballer who plays as a winger for Super League Greece club Olympiacos.

 Club career

 Early career

 Silva was born in Melres, Gondomar, Porto District.
 He started his senior career in the third division, with Sousense and Espinho.

 On 7 July 2020, Silva signed a three-year contract with LigaPro club Leixões.
 He made his professional debut on 13 September, starting in a 2–2 home draw against Casa Pia.
 His first goals came on 16 October, a brace in the 3–1 win over Varzim also at the Estádio do Mar.

 Casa Pia

 Late in the 2021 January transfer window, Silva joined Casa Pia of the same league until June 2023 after severing his ties to Leixões.
 In the 2021–22 season, he scored 11 times to help his team return to the Primeira Liga after 83 years, being included in the Team of the Year in the process.